eoas-ubc/eoas-ubc.github.io/_sources/tut-programming-environs.md

-# Working with environments for running code or programming
+# Using environments; an example

 ## Prior Assumptions

-* you are using a conda distribution of Python (mine is miniconda 3.9 for reference)
+* you are using a conda distribution of Python (mine is miniconda 3.9 for reference).

-* you are moderately comfortable managing files with a shell (im using powershell)
+* you are moderately comfortable managing files with a shell (see our [command line page](tut-commandline.md)).

-## Core Principles

-* keep things as simple as possible but not simpler; your code will run faster and be less confusing to debug

-* make your project/dependencies exactly reproducible, so any machine can run your code with the same results

 ## Case Study

-You are a researcher recently assigned to a project studying permafrost.
-It is evident that it is necessary to write some code to process some field data; you volunteer, having just completed a course in python programming using jupyter notebooks in the cloud.
-You downloaded your own python distribution on your machine with jupyter notebooks (*insert link to another tutorial*) and are ready to get started with your project.
+You are a researcher newly assigned to a project studying permafrost.
+You will be writing code to process some field data.
+You volunteer, having just completed a course in Python using Jupyter notebooks.
+You have already set up your own Python installation on your machine with Yupyter notebooks and are ready to get started with your project.

 ### I. Starting a Project